HubertWojnowski/Neatly/README.md

 # Neatly
-Neatly is a simple project, which I have created to practice my SCSS skills.

- It is a landing page for a data management analytics program.
-It was supposed to be simple and without unnecessary effects, because it's all about data.
-It's already complicated.
-I also wanted it to look modern and nice, because everyone deserves to work with nice-looking software.
-I forgot to say... it is fully responsive!

- In the future, I plan to improve the quality of the code and work on the fine details on the site.

-STAY TUNED!!
+Project Name: Neatly Analytics Landing Page

+Description:
+Neatly Analytics Landing Page is a modern, minimalist landing page created as a side project by a junior frontend developer.
+This page aims to present an analytical program used for data management in a clear and user-friendly manner.
+The project was implemented using pure HTML, CSS, and JavaScript technologies.
+Additionally, the SASS preprocessor was utilized for more efficient style management.
+The project is fully responsive, meaning it adapts to various devices and screen resolutions.

+Technologies Used:

+HTML
+CSS (including SASS)
+JavaScript

  I was strongly inspired by this dribble design.
  [https://dribbble.com/shots/23522817-Ramos-BI-Just-for-rebound-shot](https://dribbble.com/shots/23449936-Ramos-redesign-Not-Awesome-feedback)https://dribbble.com/shots/23449936-Ramos-redesign-Not-Awesome-feedback